zhuoranzma/Deep-learning-for-in-vivo-near-infrared-imaging/README.md

             B
 ```
 A and B contain NIR-I and NIR-IIb images, respectively.
 To train the model, put images in the train directory.
 To test the model, put the images in the val directory.
-The original images we used to train the CycleGAN model can be downloaded from datasets.zip.
+The original wide-field images we used to train the CycleGAN model can be downloaded from datasets.zip.
+The original light-sheet microscope images we used to train the pix2pix model can be downloaded from lsm_datasets.zip.

 ## Train the model
 To train the CycleGAN model, run: